phreda4/r3d4/README.md

 This repository has a windows (r3.exe) and a linux version (r3lin).
 There are first versions for the web (emscripten) and the Raspberry Pi.

-For Linux, remember the command "chmod +x ./r3lin" to make the file executable.
+For Linux and Raspberry Pi, remember to run "chmod +x" on the executable file.

 ## How the language works